zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 ![alt_text](./img/beneficiary_para.png)

-- For `beneficiary: XcmVersionedMultiLocation` select `V5` from the scroll-down menu.
+- For `beneficiary: XcmVersionedLocation` select `V5` from the drop-down menu.
 New fields will pop-up.
 Let's set:
     - For `parents` input `0`
-    - For `interior` select `X1` from the scroll-down menu.
+    - For `interior` select `X1` from the drop-down menu.
 Then new fields will appear.
 Let's set:
-        - For `0` select `AccountId32` from the scroll-down menu
+        - For `0` select `AccountId32` from the drop-down menu
         - For `id` input the address of the zkVerify account you want to receive the assets on zkVerify.

 #### Assets